How to Make Bread in a Bread Machine

 - Salt (for flavor and to control fermentation)

 - Honestly, we cannot this emphasize this enough.
 All bread machines are not created equal.
-Some machines make 1-pound loaves; others make 1½- or 2-pound loaves.
+Some machines make one-pound loaves; others make 1½- or 2-pound loaves.
 Some machines have a variety of settings while others simply have an on/off button.
 Make sure you read your machine's manual and follow its guidelines.

 - When trying a new recipe, compare the amounts of ingredients to the recipes you usually use in your bread machine.
 It's important not to exceed the capacity of your bread machine pan.
 Small loaf machines generally use about 2 cups of flour, while large loaf machines use 3 cups.
 It's also very important that you measure ingredients correctly.
 Be exact.
 Even a teaspoon more or less of water could make a difference.

 - Eggs should be at room temperature.
 To bring cold, refrigerated eggs to room temperature quickly, place the whole (uncracked) egg in a cup of hot tap water for four or five minutes.

 - If your recipe calls for milk, DO NOT use a delayed mix cycle.

 - Cut butter or margarine into small pieces before adding it to the machine.

 - Bread machine yeast and rapid-rise yeast are specially formulated for the bread machine and become active more quickly than active dry yeast.
 You can use active dry yeast in your bread machine, but it should be dissolved in water before being used.
 In contrast, bread machine yeast can be mixed in with other dry ingredients.
 The difference between using active dry yeast and bread machine yeast (or rapid-rise yeast) is particularly important when using the timed mixing function on your machine.

 - If you want to check whether your active dry yeast is still usable, you need to "proof it."(It's easy.)
 Here's How to Proof Yeast.

 Related: How to Bake Yeast Breads